Computing Resources Overview

 The computing infrastructure supports faculty, staff, graduate students and visitors with a variety of instructional and research applications.
 It allows intensive statistical calculations and analysis.

 All department machines are connected to a local area network, with access to the campus-wide area network and to the Internet.
-A large-capacity Linux disk array acts as the department file server.
-Additional server-class machines are reserved for long term and floating point intensive computations.
-Most Linux-based servers and user workstations are installed with the Ubuntu distribution.
+A large-capacity disk array acts as the department file server.
+Additional compute servers are reserved for long term and floating point intensive computations or data mining.
+Most servers are Linux based, with the Ubuntu distribution.
 We also have a specialized Remote Application Server (RAS) cluster running on Windows server.
 This new RAS cluster is designed for special project needs where high level computation or data mining and security needs intersect.

 For each department member, personal computing accounts are provided.